Anxious Attachment Style

 - There’s an old Bob Newhart skit where he plays a psychologist whose only intervention is to yell “STOP IT” at his clients.
 So here goes, STOP IT!
 If you are partnered up with an avoidant partner stop chasing them.
 They are only going to continue to run away.
 If you stop chasing it will give them room to turn around and move towards you; which is what you want (I write this knowing full well that it is much easier said than done when you’re in it).

-How Therapy Can Help with Anxious Attachment Style
+How Anxious Attachment Therapy Can Help with Anxious Attachment Style

 - Typically, the anxiously attached person is externally focused.
 Counseling can help you look inward to better understand how your anxious attachment style developed and how you can move towards being more securely attached.

 - The therapy room is a great place to practice becoming more confident in communicating what you need from your partner and relationship in a way that can be heard.
 It can help you learn to navigate situations in which your partner is unable or unwilling to meet your needs.

 - Anxious attachment style therapy can help you feel more empowered to reclaim or claim those pieces of you that you have put on the shelf for the sake of your relationship.

-- Counseling can help challenge some of the irrational fears that often accompany anxious attachment while validating the source.
+- Anxious attachment counseling can help challenge some of the irrational fears that often accompany anxious attachment while validating the source.

 The cool thing about attachment styles is their fluidity.
 Certainly, our experiences as infants and children play a role in how we form attachments as adults but as adults we can deliberately steer ourselves towards more secure relationships.
 Working with a competent counselor who can help you untangle the contributing factors to how you relate to partners, friends and family members.